MFMdeRooij/CRISPRscreen/README.md

 - To get information about the quality of the reads (e.g. mutations in barcodes/guides, contaminations, primerdimers, etc), use FastqToCountTable.py (Python).

 MAviewer:
-- To interactively view the MA plots, add the output from CRISPRScreenAnalysis.R to the files/DataCRISPR03New folder of MAviewer, and open MAviewer with the sh file (linux) or bat file (Windows), and discover your screen results (You can add a shortcut to these files for on your desktop.
+- To interactively view the MA plots, add the output from CRISPRScreenAnalysis.R to the files/DataCRISPR03New folder of MAviewer, and open MAviewer with the sh file (Linux) or bat file (Windows), and discover your screen results (You can add a shortcut to these files for on your desktop.
 As an example I included the published screens of B cell lymphoma cell lines of Phelan et al, Nature 2018 (Python).

 CRISPRScreenPlots:
 - To produce publishing-grade MA plots, split-volcano plots, and guide fold change plots use the MAplot_GeneOfInterest.py, VolcanoSplit_GeneOfInterest.py, and guideFCPlot.py scripts in Spyder (Python).